AvvyB/blender-multi-user/docs/tutorials/hosting_guide.rst

 A much better approach is to have your users run a ping test for Google Cloud's servers at https://www.gcping.com/

-Have your users open this webpage from their fastest browser, and press the play button.
+Have your collaborators open this webpage from their fastest browser, and press the play button.
 The play button turns to a stop icon while the ping test is running.
 When it is complete, the play button returns.
 You may need to refresh your browser to get this to work.
 You can replay the test to add more server locations to the scan, and stop when you are satisfied that the results are consistent.

-Now, gather your users' data, and work down each user's list from the top, until you find the first location which gives roughly the same ping for all users.
+Now, gather your friends' data, and work down each user's list from the top, until you find the first location which gives roughly the same ping for all users.

-In general, global (using load balancing) will provide the best results, but beyond that, the US Central servers e.g. IOWA generally turn out best for a globally distributed bunch of users.
+In general, global (using load balancing) will provide the best results, but beyond that, the US Central servers e.g. IOWA generally turn out best for a globally distributed bunch of creators.
 When in doubt, choose between the servers offered under the `free tier <https://cloud.google.com/free/docs/gcp-free-tier>`_

 - Oregon: *us-west1*